algesten/str0m/docs/BWE.md

 **Location:** `src/bwe/probe/cluster.rs`
 **WebRTC:** `modules/congestion_controller/goog_cc/probe_controller.cc` (ProbeClusterConfig)

-Defines what to send for a probe cluster, split into two related structures. `ProbeClusterConfig` serves as the immutable blueprint containing a unique `cluster_id` for TWCC tagging, the `target_bitrate` to probe at, the `target_duration` to sustain (default 15ms for normal probes, extended to 100ms for initial probes), the `min_packet_count` required (default 5 packets), and the `min_probe_delta` (minimum time between probe bursts, default 2ms for normal probes, 20ms for initial probes).
+Defines what to send for a probe cluster, split into two related structures. `ProbeClusterConfig` serves as the immutable blueprint containing a unique `cluster_id` for TWCC tagging, the `target_bitrate` to probe at, the `target_duration` to sustain (default 15ms), the `min_packet_count` required (default 5 packets), and the `min_probe_delta` (minimum time between probe bursts, default 2ms).
 These parameters match WebRTC's `ProbeClusterConfig` structure and defaults.

 `ProbeClusterState` handles runtime tracking during probe execution, monitoring bytes and packets sent while calculating the next probe time based on both the target bitrate pacing and the `min_probe_delta` constraint.
 The `min_probe_delta` enforces a minimum spacing between probe packet bursts, preventing probes from overwhelming receiver buffers with back-to-back packets—even high-speed networks need time to process and feedback packet arrivals.
 When requesting padding for a burst, the state calculates `burst_bytes = target_bitrate × min_probe_delta` to ensure each burst is large enough to achieve the target rate given the spacing constraint.